anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: But I'll tell you what hermits realize.
-If you go off into a far, far forest and get very quiet, you'll come to understand that you're connected with everything.
+Quote: Knowledge is going to make you stronger.
+Knowledge is going to let you control your life.
+Knowledge is going to give you the wisdom to teach their children.
+Knowledge is the thing that makes you smile in the face of disaster.

-By: Alan Watts
+By: Avery Brooks